1

 Note: non-code files such as pdf or doc files will be ignored by the code execution service.

-2. Under Select widget integration, choose Code Execution.
+Under the Select widget integration section, choose Code Execution.

-3. Under Configuration upload, select your specific .zip or .json configuration file (see the appendix below).
+Under the Configuration upload section, select your specific .zip or .json configuration file (see the appendix below).

 1. Submit a Test: Acting as a learner, upload a code file and submit the post.